adhese/ava/README.md

     bintray.apikey=xxxxxxxxxxxxxxxx

 Follow these steps to publish the SDK:

 1. Change the version number in the `build.gradle` file.
 2. Run the following command: `./gradlew bintrayUpload`
 3. When successful you should see your new version on `https://bintray.com/tsturtew/ava/com.endare.adhese.sdk`
+4. A pop-up should be shown on the website stating that you have unpublished items.
+Click on publish.
+5. Done!